elleizar/frankenmoji/README.md

 ## What we learned
 When working on a project, it's important to have an idea that everybody is on board with.
 We really had fun working together to make this idea come to life.
 We also all learned more about React, and also how to deploy a website!

+## New updates!
+- Added a save button for users to save their frankenmoji forever
+- _frankenmoji_ is now deployed using heroku: https://frankenmoji.herokuapp.com/

 ## What's next for frankenmoji
-- Adding a save button for users to save their frankenmoji forever
 - Making the design a bit prettier
 - Adding more emoji parts for more variety